wonambi-python/wonambi/docs/source/gui/methods.rst

 #.
 Spindles separated by less than ``Min. interval`` [0.25] sec are merged. *Instead of merging spindles, authors excluded spindles beginning less than 0.25 s after of a detected spindle.*
 #.
 Spindles within ``Min. duration`` [0.49] sec and ``Max. duration`` [None] are retained.

+**Lacourse2018** - *Lacourse, K. et al. (2018) J Neurosci.
+Meth.*

+#. *Artefact-free NREM sleep epochs are retained for analysis.*
+#.
+Signal is bandpass filtered between ``Lowcut`` and ``Highcut`` to create the sigma signal, and between 0.3 Hz and 30 Hz to create the broadband signal.
+#.
+All transformations are applied to the windowed signal, with a window duration of ``Window length`` [0.3] s and with a step of ``Window step`` [0.1] s.
+#.
+The absolute sigma power signal is taken as the window average of the squared value of each data sample.
+The resulting signal is log10-transformed.
+#.
+The relative sigma power signal is taken as the ratio of sigma band power to broadband power, log10-transformed and z-score normalized with respect to a 30-s window centered on the current window.
+In computing the z-score, only values between the 10th and 90th percentile are used to compute the standard deviation.
+#.
+The covariance signal is taken as the window average of the sample-wise product of the detrended sigma signal and detrended broadband signal.
+#.
+The normalized covariance signal is taken as the covariance signal log10-transformed and z-score normalized with respect to the 30-s window centered on the current window.
+In computing the z-score, only values between the 10th and 90th percentile are used to compute the standard deviation.
+#.
+The correlation signal is taken as the covariance signal divided, window-wise, by the product of the standard deviations of the sigma and broadband signals.
+#.
+Spindles are detected when all four of these conditions are met:

+   * the absolute sigma power signal exceeds ``Absolute power threshold`` [1.25];
+   * the relative sigma power signal exceeds ``Relative sigma threshold`` [1.6];
+   * the normalized covariance signal exceeds ``Covariance threshold`` [1.3];
+   * the correlation signal exceeds ``Correlation threshold`` [0.69].

+#.
+Spindle start and end times are defined where the normalized covariance and correlation signals surrounding a detected spindle drop below their respective threshold.
+#.
+Spindles shorter than ``Min. duration`` [0.3] s and ``Max. duration`` [2.5] s are discarded.
+#.
+Spindles are merged if within ``Min. interval`` [0] s of each other.

+#. *A context classifier, based on the spectral makeup of the signal surrounding each detected spindle, identifies those spindles likely to be true positives.
+This step (not implemented) is most useful in the absence of sleep staging.*

 **FASST** - *Leclerq, Y. et al. (2011) Compu.
 Intel.
 Neurosci.
 1-11*

 #.
 Signal is bandpass filtered between ``Lowcut`` [11] and ``Highcut`` [18] using a zero-phase 8th (4x2) order Butterworth filter.